Get Your Mortgage Loan Originator License in 2023!

 Arizona Frequently Asked Questions

 In an effort to curb the predatory lending practices that led to the demise of the housing and residential mortgage industry in 2008, the Secure and Fair Enforcement for Mortgage Licensing Act (SAFE) was enacted.
-This opened up a world of opportunity to those driven to attain an MLO license and then work hard to match people with loan products.
+This opened up a world of opportunity to those driven to attain a mortgage loan officer license and then work hard to match people with loan products.

 Topic | Hours Required |